 - Link all your navigation pages on your website homepage.

-Step 3: The power of keyword research
+3. The power of keyword research

-From getting your SEO writing basics right to understanding how search engines work, let us now understand how keywords will determine your website’s success.
+From getting your SEO content writing basics right to understanding how search engines work, let us now understand how keywords will determine your website’s success.

-Before getting into keyword research, it is important to understand your target audience, goals, the services or products you will be offering, and the type of content you will be writing on your website.
+Before getting into keyword research, it is essential to understand your target audience, goals, the services or products you will be offering, and the type of content you will be writing on your website.

 So, why are keywords so important?